frappe/erpnext_documentation/user/manual/en/buying/purchase-order.md

 Optionally, you can set the target Warehouse where the items will be delivered.

+#### Fetching Items from Open Material Requests
+Items can be fetched into the Purchase Order automatically from open [Material Requests](/docs/user/manual/en/stock/material-request).
+For this to work, the following steps need to be done:

+1. Select a Supplier in the Purchase Order.
+1. Set default Supplier in the Item form under [Item Defaults](/docs/user/manual/en/stock/item#39-item-defaults).
+1. A [Material Request](/docs/user/manual/en/stock/material-request) needs to present of type 'Purchase'.
+1. Click on the **Get Items from Open Material Requests** button.
+Now the Items will be fetched from the Material Requests for which the default Supplier is the same as the one selected in the Purchase Order.

 ## 3. Features

 ### 3.1 Address and Contact